 Do you love shopping?
 And are you struggling to reduce that in order to live a sustainable life?
 Then you’re in the right place.
 Personally, I’ve seen people struggling with their shopping attitude because few people always end up buying something unwanted only because it was on the sale or in the trend.
 Later that thing will sleep for years on the cupboard untouched.
 The other few say that they have no clothes despite having more clothes in their wardrobe.
 This usually happens when they are poor at choosing clothes.
-And we all heard about the sustainable fashion these days.
+And we have all heard about sustainable fashion these days.
 We should be conscious of what we wear.
-While shopping, we should not only check whether the clothes look and feel good but also you’ve to see where it is from and how it Is made and how and where it’ll end up after its life?
-Sounds lots of work?
+While shopping, we should not only check whether the clothes look and feel good.
+But also you’ve to see where it is from and how it Is made and how and where it’ll end up after its life?
+Sounds like lots of work?

 Actually, it’s not.
 I’m here to help you find some good ethical clothing brands out there so that you can make an easy decision.
 But before going to that, you’ve to know a few things like what is Sustainable fashion and how to practice sustainable fashion with what you have?